shivamrawat7712/HandOn-Projects/README.md

 # Mini-Projects
-The repo contains customization of mini-projects by user.
+The repo contains web-dev mini-projects by user.
+Hope you like the effort